 Contact Page: On this page, you need to add information for how your readers, clients, and followers can reach you.
 This includes email, phone number, skype, social media, or any other means of contacting you that you want to use.

 Make sure to include a contact form on the page to make it easy for anyone to reach you quickly with comments, questions, or feedback.

 You can either draft this yourself or get it done for you by an expert who will tailor this and any other legal pages specifically to your needs.

 You might also consider adding a creative commons license to your photography blog.
 This tells people what they are allowed to do with your images and photos.

-Once you’ve added these essential pages, it’s time to start blogging.
+Once you’ve added these essential pages and a logo, it’s time to start blogging.

 8. Begin Blogging

 There are many topics that you can start blogging about.
 Below, I’ve listed a few ideas for you to consider.
 Once you’ve chosen some topics to start blogging about, make sure that you get at least 10 posts written before you start promoting your blog.

 This is important for many reasons, but the main one is that when you start sharing your new photography blog with the world., you don’t want to be sending people to a content desert.
 Also, with at least ten posts on your blog, you’ll also be able to cater to the tastes of a wider audience.